lngphgthao/IT007.P17-custom-shell-interface/README.md

-# IT007.P17 - Custom Shell Interface
+# IT007: Operating System - Custom Shell Interface

+#### Instructors: MS. Nguyen Thanh Thien

 ## Overview

-This project implements a custom shell interface in C, designed for the IT007 course.
-It allows users to execute commands, manage processes, and navigate the file system through a command-line interface.
+This project implements a custom shell interface in C, designed for the IT007 - Operating System course.
+It allows users to execute commands, manage processes, and navigate the file system through a custom command-line interface.

 ## Features